kubestellar/kubestellar/space-framework/docs/space-framework.md

 When the SM creates an instance of the SPA, it also starts a background loop using the  ```Watch()``` interface of the SPA to continuously monitor the status of the pSpace.

 ### KubeFlex SPA
-The KubeFlex space provider exposes KubeFlex's ```ConrolPlane``` as the pSpaces.
+The KubeFlex space provider exposes KubeFlex's ```ControlPlane``` as the pSpaces.
 The KubeFlex SPA interacts with the KubeFlex server to manage these workspaces.

 ### KCP SPA
-The KCP space provider exposes KCP's workspaces as the pSpaces.
-The KCP SPA interacts with the KCP server to manage these workspaces.
+This space provider exposes its workspaces as pSpaces.
+This SPA interacts with the KCP server to manage these workspaces.
-We don't support workspace hierarchy and all workspaces are created under the ```root``` workspace and therefor the KCP SPA uses the Space name as the unique identifier for the workspace.
+We don't support workspace hierarchy and all workspaces are created under the ```root``` workspace and therefore this SPA uses the Space name as the unique identifier for the workspace.
 Example: When the user creates a Space with name ```mySpace``` the SPA will create a workspace named ```mySpace``` with path of ```root:mySpace```

 ### KIND SPA

-#### Example: Create a Space on the KCP space provider
+#### Example: Create a Space on the KubeFlex space provider
-Suppose we created a SpaceProviderDesc of type KCP named sp-kcp1, and we now want to create a Space.
+Suppose we created a SpaceProviderDesc of type KubeFlex named sp-kubeflex1, and we now want to create a Space.
 As mentioned before when the SpaceProviderDesc was created the SM also created a corresponding SPA instance.
-1. Create a Space object with a reference to sp-kcp1
+1. Create a Space object with a reference to sp-kubeflex1
 2. The SM finds the SPA the corresponding SPA
 3. The SM sends a ```Create()``` command through this SPA instance.
-4. The SPA sends a command to create KCP workspace on that KCP server.
+4. The SPA sends a command to create KubeFlex ControlPlane.
 5. The SM sets the status of the Space to ```initialzing```
 6. When the workspace is "ready" the SPA generates the appropriate kubeconfig information to access this specific workspace and send back the relevant pSpace info back to the SM as a  [SpaceInfo](https://github.com/kubestellar/kubestellar/blob/main/space-framework/pkg/space-manager/providerclient/client_interface.go) object.
 7. The SM creates the relevant access secrets and place a reference to those secrets in the Space status.
 The SM then move the Status of the Space to ```Ready```